The 17 Best Halloween Events in Los Angeles, from Drive-Throughs to Haunted Houses

 3. Nights of the Jack in Calabasas

-Stay cozy with your kids in the car as you putter through the King Gillette Ranch in the Santa Monica Mountains hideaway at this event that's appropriate for all ages.
+Stroll through the King Gillette Ranch in the Santa Monica Mountains hideaway at this event that's appropriate for all ages.
 There are thousands of hand-carved jack-o’-lanterns arranged in themes that range from local interest (like the Hollywood sign, recreated with pumpkins) to classic (like a cemetery).
-We recommend having your kid put on their costume while you hide a few pieces of candy in your car before you go.
-That way, you can bribe your kids not to get out of the vehicle, and to describe each tableau as you embark on the 25-minute, mile-long drive that you bought a timed ticket for.
-Also, this makes great social media content so that you look like you actually made an effort this Halloween (when in reality, between the virtual learning and general quarantine stress, there wasn't even time to buy a pumpkin let alone carve one).
+We recommend having your kid put on their costume before you go, and then you'll have ready-made great social media content so that you look like you actually made an effort this Halloween.

 4. Halloween Howl in Duarte